Skip to navigation Skip to content

 To meet the relocation eligibility criteria, customers must:

-• be studying face to face, or in dual delivery method, for at least part of the course duration or be a registered student at a Regional University Study Hub (RUSH), and
+• be studying face to face, or in dual delivery method or be a registered student at a Regional University Study Hub, see Resources for a link to Regional University Study Hubs, and

-• be studying at an education provider, which is at least 90 minutes travel time from the TAP family home, including via public transport.
+• be studying at an education provider including a Regional University Study Hub, which is at least 90 minutes travel time from the TAP family home by public transport.
 This includes walking time and waiting times between different modes of transport or legs of a journey

-Students can relocate for tertiary studies any time in the year immediately after completing Year 12 and still meet the relocation eligibility.
-However, they must relocate before completing their first year of study in their tertiary course.
-For example, if a student starts their course in Semester 1 and does not relocate until Semester 2, they may still be eligible for TAP if they relocate before the end of Semester 2.
-This applies if they meet all other TAP eligibility criteria and lodge their claim on or after the date they relocated.
+Students meet the relocation eligibility as long as they relocate any time in the year immediately after completing Year 12.
+They must relocate before they complete their first year of study in their course.
+For example, a student who starts their course in Semester 1 and does not relocate until Semester 2, may be eligible for the TAP if they move before the end of Semester 2.
 See Resources for more examples.

 Course Approval and study requirements

-To meet TAP eligibility, students must start their tertiary studies within 12 months following completion of their first successful attempt at Year 12 or equivalent qualification.
+Students must start their tertiary studies within 12 months after completing their first successful attempt at Year 12 or equivalent to be eligible for the TAP.

-Providing all other eligibility criteria is met, a student will be eligible for TAP if they:
+Providing all other eligibility criteria is met, a student will be eligible for the TAP if they:

 • complete a non-TAP approved course in Semester 1 and enrol in a TAP approved course in Semester 2, or